-- Budget: Casa Amigos By the Beach (doubles from $66)
+- Budget: Casa Amigos By the Beach

-- Mid-Range: Hotel Villabosque (doubles from $125)
+- Mid-Range: Hotel Villabosque

-- Luxury: Si Como No Resort, Spa & Wildlife Refuge (doubles from $220)
+- Luxury: Si Como No Resort, Spa & Wildlife Refuge

 By air: The closest airport, Quepos (XQP), handles only domestic air traffic.
 To get to Manuel Antonio from abroad, you’ll need to fly into San José (SJO).
 There are no scheduled shuttles from the airport.
 Find your way from the airport into downtown San José to grab a bus to Manuel Antonio.

 Costa Rica’s reputation as a top worldwide ecotourism destination approaches its apex in Monteverde.
-This small settlement nestled in the Central Highlands.
+This small settlement is nestled in the Central Highlands.

 You don’t have to be a nature photographer to appreciate the stunning array of exotic birds and other fauna and flora lurking within the Monteverde Cloud Forest Biological Reserve.
-(The biodiversity of the park is so impressive that it protects as much as 2.5% of earth’s total biodiversity.)
+(The biodiversity of the park is so impressive that it protects as much as 2.5% of the earth’s total biodiversity.)

-Hike through the cloud forest at leisure to appreciate the full breadth of the park’s natural attractions.
-Keep your eyes peeled for the resplendent quetzal, a famous colourful bird native to Central America with mythical underpinnings.
+Hiking through the cloud forest at leisure is one of the must-do activities in Monteverde and will help you to appreciate the full breadth of the park’s natural attractions.
+Keep your eyes peeled for the resplendent quetzal, a famous, colorful bird native to Central America with mythical underpinnings.

 Where to stay

-Most of the best accommodations in Monteverde center around the town of Santa Elena.
+Most of the popular accommodations in Monteverde center around the town of Santa Elena.
 From here, you’re not far away from both the Monteverde Cloud Forest Biological Reserve and the Santa Elena Cloud Reserve Forest.

-By bus/shuttle: Unless you’re on a tight budget, shuttles to Monteverde will far more convenient than public buses.
-The journey from Arenal & La Fortuna to Monteverde lasts approximately 3 hours (~$35) by both shuttle and boat, offering superb views along the way.
+By bus/shuttle: Unless you’re on a tight budget, shuttles to Monteverde will be far more convenient than public buses.
+The journey from Arenal & La Fortuna to Monteverde lasts approximately 3 hours by both shuttle and boat, offering superb views along the way.
 From San José, the trip takes at least 4 hours and will cost about $54.
 Look up schedules and prices for other destinations here.